manzt/vitessce-ims-data/README.md

 - Support spatial selection (through segmentation or manual area selection) and aggregate underlying spectra (e.g. mean spectrum).

 - Support a m/z spectrum view.
 Selection from IMS 2D spatial layer allows user to view entire m/z spectrum for point selection (or aggregate spectrum of multiple points).
- - NOTE: The visual encoding for this spectrum view may be dynamic.
-Depends on the sparsity of spectrum supplied to the front-end.

 - For annotated m/z ratios, provide visual indication of confidence of annotation.